FranciscoPereira9/binomial_option_pricing/README.md

 - Hedge (/delta) parameter calculation
 - Euler method for hedging simulation

-In the paper, we provide the following studies:
+In the paper, the following studies are carried out:
 - Theoretical overview of continuous compounding and coupon bonds, no-arbitrage principle, forward contracts, put-call parity, etc...
 - Convergence studies of the Binomial Model for increasing number of steps in the tree and comparisson with Black-Scholes
 - Response of these models to varying volatility